open-contracting-archive/kingfisher-vagrant/docs/vagrant.rst

   *  Vagrant https://www.vagrantup.com/
   *  VirtualBox https://www.virtualbox.org/

-(It may be possible to get this to work with other Virtulisation solutions, but VirtualBox is the one we have tested with.)
+(It may be possible to get this to work with other Virtulisation solutions, but VirtualBox is the one we have tested with.
+Also check your virtualization options to make the system work, if you are already virtualizing your server you may have problems with starting Vagrant)

 Setting up repositories
 =======================